axemonkey/challenge/src/about.md

 ## Are they real brothers?

 Well no, but they *are* real guitarists and they *are* really playing this stuff, warts and all.
 You will find mistakes, imperfect takes, and even occasionally bits that are just outright played wrong.
+The Fiasco Brothers apologise for any discomfort this may cause.
 They may not be perfect, but at least they're not [faking it](https://www.youtube.com/watch?v=Jqyt2fk7aNw) either.
 The Fiasco Brothers will never lie to you.

 </section>